corrode/corrode.github.io/content/blog/ugly/index.md

 We could even go one step further and express more of our invariants in the type system.
 For example, we can make use of the fact that parsing a key-value pair only depends on a single line.

+{% info(title="Note", icon="warning") %}

+Multiline environment variables exist, so instead of "parsing a single line," we should say "parsing a single key-value pair."
+For now, we will ignore multiline key-value pairs and assume that each line contains at most one key-value pair.
+However, the solution we are building here is extensible enough to handle multiline key-value pairs if we wanted to.

+{% end %}

 Since parsing is a fallible operation, we can implement `TryFrom` for our `KeyValue` struct:

 ```rust